A Message from the Principal

 Our patron saint – Edmund – was a model of devotion and academic achievement.
 While he was Archbishop of Canterbury he firmly defended the rights of the Church and State against corruption.
 He was canonized in 1247 only 7 years after his death.
 At our own St. Edmund’s in North Vancouver, we are establishing our own proud tradition of Catholic Education.

-St Edmund's Elementary teaches the same curriculum used across all Ministry accredited elementary schools in British Columbia.
+St Edmund's Elementary teaches the same curriculum used across all Ministry-accredited elementary schools in British Columbia.
 We teach all core subjects (Language Arts, Mathematics, Science, Social Studies, etc.) and exceed the time requirements mandated by the Ministry of Education.
-We take pride in the caliber of our instructional program and the academic achievements of our students.
+We take pride in the calibre of our instructional program and the academic achievements of our students.
 We continually re-evaluate our instructional program based on our own internal data, the Foundation Skills Assessments, and feedback from our local high school.

 Formal progress reports are given at the end of each term - fall, winter and spring.
 The two main sections to these reports are: 1) A checklist of curricular outcomes, and 2) Anecdotal comments.
 Intermediate students also receive Letter Grades for most subjects.
 Twice a year (fall and winter), student-led conferences are scheduled.
 On conference days, parents come to the school with their child, who will lead them on a ‘tour’ of their work for the term